 There are over 400 different forms of anaemia.
-Dr Rita Louise focuses on the most common forms and tells you what to do about them.
+Dr Rita Louise focuses on the most common forms of iron-deficiency anemia and tells you what to do about them.

 If you lose too many red blood cells, destroy them before they are replaced or produce cells that are unhealthy, you can end up experiencing symptoms of anaemia.